Hawai'i Hochi Building

-The Hawai'i Hochi Building is a former newspaper headquarters in Honolulu, Hawaii.
-The building was designed by Japanese architect Kenzo Tange as a headquarters for the Hawaii Hochi Newspaper.
-It has been vacant since 2022.
-As one of Tange's only commissions in the United States, it has garnered attention from architectural scholars as well as preservationists.
+The Hawai'i Hochi Building is a building in Honolulu, Hawaii.
+The building was designed by Japanese architect Kenzo Tange as a headquarters for the Hawaii Hochi Newspaper, which occupied it until 2022.

 History

 The Hawaii Hochi was founded in 1912 to serve Hawaii's Japanese diaspora community.
 It was originally headquartered in a commercial building on Maunakea and Pauahi streets, and moved to another building near the Port of Honolulu in 1921.

-The newspaper was acquired by Shizuoka Shimbun in 1962, and the Hochi's new owner, Konosuke Oishi, commissioned Kenzo Tange, already a well-established architect in Japan, to build the paper a new headquarters in 1972.
-The new building combined brutalist and tropical modernist styles.
-It is one of two completed Tange commissions in the US, the other one being an expansion to the Minneapolis Institute of Art.
-The Hochi building is sited in an industrial area, and its facade faces Kokea Street and the Kapālama Drainage Canal.
-It has two stories, and the main concrete office block is separated from the adjoining printing plant and parking garage by a planted courtyard.
+The Hawai'i Hochi commissioned Kenzo Tange to design the paper a new headquarters in 1972.
+The new building was of an industrial brutalist design.

 Following years of declining circulation, the Hochi moved out of the building in 2022.
-It released its last issue on December 8, 2023.
 Since then, the building has been unused.
-Several proposals have been made for its adaptive reuse, including for use as workforce housing or by Kamehameha Schools within a redeveloped Kapālama Kai district.
+Architects Dean Sakamoto and Brigitte Shim with the support of Kamehameha Schools have made proposals to revitalize the structure.